pmj/virtio-net-osx/readme.md

 is the "virtio-net" ethernet adapter.
 Linux and Windows guest drivers exist for it, but as far as I know, this is the first such driver for Mac OS X (10.5+).

+In an extremely unscientific benchmark of reading a 570MB file from the host (Mac OS X 10.6.8, MacBook Air, VirtualBox 4.1.0) on the guest (Mac OS X 10.6.8) via AFP file sharing, the virtio-net device with this driver seems to beat the usual emulated Intel Gigabit ethernet adapter at 42 seconds (cold cache) or 33 seconds (warm cache) on virtio-net to 44 seconds (warm cache) on the Intel adapter.

+Kernel debugging via gdb is currently not (yet) supported by this driver.

 ## Virtio and virtio-net

 [*virtio*][virtio] is an open specification for virtualised "hardware" in